 Simon Howie production now powered by Scottish weather thanks to switch on of 2.3MW Wind Turbine and 2.1MW Solar Array

-£3.7 million renewable energy system now live and set to generate 120% of the businesses energy needs ahead of Christmas production rush
+£3 million (actually 3.7) renewable energy system now live and set to generate 120% of the businesses energy needs ahead of Christmas production rush

 Simon Howie, the Scottish Butcher and UK household meat brand, has taken a major step forward on its path to net zero with the installation of a 104m high wind turbine and 3800 solar panels on the company’s land in Dunning, Perthshire.